-As data centers and IT professionals worked to develop improved methods for storing more servers while not sacrificing space or connectivity, server racks entered the scene.
+As data centers and IT professionals worked to develop improved methods for storing more servers while not sacrificing space or connectivity, server racks became a popular solution.
 Server racks offer the space, fit, and proper environment for servers to continue operating at a high performance.

 What is a 1U rack server?

 Racks are designed to hold the dimensions of rack servers.
 Standardized frames are 19 inches wide and a variable number of rack units or U’s (equivalent to 1.75in) in height.
-A standard rack-mount server is a 1U rack server, with a width of 19″ and a height of 1.75″.
+A standard rack-mount server is a 1U rack server, with a width of 19 inches and a height of 1.75 inches.
 Most rack servers are 1U or 2U, but the largest rack server comes in at 70U (10ft).

-With pre-installed rails for a 2U rack server’s height, the data center administrator only needs a push inwards and rack screws to secure the 19″ by 3.5″ module into the rack.
+With pre-installed rails for a 2U rack server’s height, the data center administrator only needs a push inwards and rack screws to secure the 19-inch by 3.5-inch module into the rack.

 Rack Server Components

 |Motherboard||Enables communication between components|

 |Central Processing Unit (CPU)||Executes start instructions; also known as the processor|

 |Random Access Memory (RAM)||Stores server memory; increases speed of data access|